European Super League: Revival project

 Former Bayern Munich footballer and ex-FC Bayern München AG executive chairman Karl-Heinz Rummenigge addressed the ESL as follows: “In football, you need to realize when the game is lost, and your game is lost forever”.
-Al-Khelaifi of Paris Saint-Germain described the attempts of Super League's representative Bernd Reichart to reopen dialogue as "as if it were a broken record", stating that "football is not a legal contract, but a social contract.
+Al-Khelaifi of Paris Saint-Germain described the attempts of Super League's representative Reichart to reopen dialogue as "as if it were a broken record", stating that "football is not a legal contract, but a social contract.
 You have to respect the fans".

 A manifesto for the proposed resurrection was published on 9 February 2023, stating the league would be a multi-divisional competition with promotion and relegations, with places being awarded "based on merit".
-The manifesto was met with criticism from the European Club Association, Liga Nacional de Fútbol Profesional president Javier Tebas, and others, with the chief executive of the Football Supporters' Association stating "the walking corpse that is the European Super League twitches again."
+The manifesto was met with criticism from the ECA, La Liga president Tebas, and others, with the chief executive of the Football Supporters' Association stating "the walking corpse that is the European Super League twitches again."

 Two weeks after the manifesto was made public, on 23 February, the UK government announced that an "independent regulator" would be appointed, as was recommended by a 2022 fan-led review, whose mandate would be to "protect English football's cultural heritage."
 Among the regulator's explicit tasks shall be to stop "English clubs from joining closed-shop competitions, which are judged to harm the domestic game," in a clear reference to the European Super League.
 The Premier League stated, in response, that it is "vital" the regulator's actions do not lead to any "unintended consequences" that could affect the PL's "global appeal and success."

-The same month, in Spain, in an El País editorial, veteran sports-journalist Alfredo Relaño remarked that the "open" league presented in 2022 by Bernd Reichart more or less follows the same format that already exists in the three European club competitions UEFA has been organizing since 1954 with more than 230 teams.
-Relaño opined that "it would be far from easy to replace [that]," even if the European court would decide in favor of ESL.
+In Spain, in the same month, veteran sports-journalist Alfredo Relaño wrote an editorial in El País, discussing the league presented in 2022 by Reichart.
+Relaño opined that "it would be far from easy to replace" the European club competitions UEFA has been organizing since 1954, even if the European court decided in favor of ESL.

+European Court of Justice decision

+On 21 December 2023, the European Court of Justice issued decision C-333/21 according to which FIFA and UEFA rules on prior approval of interclub football competitions, such as the Super League, are contrary to European Union law.
+A report released in December 2022 by the ECJ found that the rules of football's European and world governing bodies were "compatible with EU competition law".